Born: 1897, Needham Market, Suffolk.

 Charles Edward Abbott, 7, born Ipswich.

-James is also remembered at St. Clement’s Congregational Church, Ipswich & Holy Trinity Church Memorial.
+James is also remembered on the war memorial at St. Clement’s Congregational Church, Ipswich, and at Holy Trinity Church, Ipswich.

 Regiment: Suffolk Regiment, 4th Battalion: